HautaniemiLab/jellyfisher/README.md

 ## About

 Copyright (c) 2025 Kari Lavikka.
-MIT license, see [LICENSE](LICENSE) for details.
+MIT license, see [LICENSE.md](LICENSE.md) for details.

 Jellyfisher is developed in [The Systems Biology of Drug Resistance in Cancer](https://www.helsinki.fi/en/researchgroups/systems-biology-of-drug-resistance-in-cancer) group at the [University of Helsinki](https://www.helsinki.fi/en).

-This project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No. 965193 ([DECIDER](https://www.deciderproject.eu/)) and No. 847912 ([RESCUER](https://www.rescuer.uio.no/)).
+This project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreements No. 965193 ([DECIDER](https://www.deciderproject.eu/)) and No. 847912 ([RESCUER](https://www.rescuer.uio.no/)).